 Oh, però: venite numerosi!
 Non affettiamo il nostro mammut solo per una o due porzioni...

-Neck ribs in woolly mammoth
+Neck ribs in woolly mammoths

 provide clues about their decline and extinction